abpframework/abp/docs/en/Community-Articles/2024-08-30-Do-You-Need-MultiTenancy/Post.md

 **Developing a multi-tenant application is harder** compared to non-multi-tenant applications.
 You add `TenandId` to all your shared entities.
 And each time you make a query, you need to filter by `TenantId`.
 There is an increased risk of security breaches if one tenant's data is compromised.
 Multi-tenancy can limit the extent of customization available to each tenant since they all operate on the same core infrastructure.
 Also, in a microservice environment, things get two times more complicated.
 So you should carefully consider if you need multi-tenancy or not.
 Sometimes, I got questions like;

->  Our customer has branches in different cities so should I make this application as multi-tenant?
+>  Our customer has branches in different cities, so should I make this application a multi-tenant?

 Or ;